casey/just/README.md

 `just` is extensively tested, and all new features must be covered by at least one unit or integration test.
-Unit tests are under [src](src), live alongside the code being tested, and test code in isolation.
-Integration tests are in the [tests directory](tests), and test the `just` binary from the outside by invoking `just` on a given `justfile` and set of command-line arguments, and checking the output.
+Unit tests are under [src](src), live alongside the code being tested and test code in isolation.
+Integration tests are in the [tests directory](tests) and test the `just` binary from the outside by invoking `just` on a given `justfile` and set of command-line arguments, and checking the output.